succi0303/docker-my-neovim/README.md

 # My Neovim Dockerized

-Neovim dockerized with my personal configuration.
+Neovim dockerized with my personal configurations.

 ## Requirements

 - Docker for Mac

-I use this on  macOS Mojave
+I use this on  macOS Catalina & Big Sur

 ## Usage